Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-Script that adds a new path name
 3-Script that counts the number of directories in PATH 4-Script that lists environment variables
+5-Script that lists all local and environment variables and functions